-The type of lock DIY Doctor would recommend fitting to a garden shed or any type of outhouse is called a Brenton Lock.
+The type of lock DIY Doctor would recommend fitting to a garden shed or any type of outhouse is called a Brenton Lock or bolt.

 A Brenton lock is a barrel bolt with additional staples to allow a padlock to be fitted and secure the bolt.

-The bolt heads are shown as (A) in the image to the right and the ordinary screws (which make up the remainder of the fixings) can be seen as B. As you can see it is impossible to get any leverage on the heads of these bolts to be able to undo them or pull them through the shed door.
+The bolt heads are shown as (A) in the image above and the ordinary screws (which make up the remainder of the fixings) can be seen as B. As you can see it is impossible to get any leverage on the heads of these bolts to be able to undo them or pull them through the shed door.

 The holes in the Brenton Bolt which will take the fixing bolts can now be drilled.
 The hole in the metal is always square and larger than the thread of the bolt.
 This is because the underside of the bolt head is also square (See A in the image left) and this piece of the bolt fits snugly in the hole to stop the head of the bolt turning when you are tightening the nut on the other side.

-Measure the diameter of the bolt thread (usually 6mm) and drill this size hole through the square hole in the body of the Brenton bolt.
-Pass the threaded bolts through the holes, fit the washers over the thread and tighten the nuts using an adjustable spanner or a socket set.
+Measure the diameter of the bolt thread (usually 6mm) and drill this size hole through the square hole in the body of the Brenton bolt and through the door.

-Shed and garden security offers a very good return for your money as Insurance premiums can be lower and Out-house equipment is the most vulnerable when it comes to thieves.
+Shed and garden security offers a very good return for your money as insurance premiums can be lowered if you have adequate security on any out-buildings as most insurance companies consider out-house equipment to be the most vulnerable when it comes to thieves.